LightNeO/WebdriverIO/README.md

 # WebdriverIO Test Automation Framework - Test Task

-Test object - a website created by me using Python + vibecode with cursor Additional info: some test may fail because of the long server response from test website.
+Test object - a website created by me using Python + vibecode with cursor

-                if it happened, launch them individualy by it.only
+Additional info: some test may fail because of the long server response from test website.If it happened, launch them individualy by it.only

 A comprehensive test automation framework built with WebdriverIO using the Page Object Model (POM) design pattern, targeting a web application for gaming console products.